 - Coffee Connections

-Typically held on the final Monday of the month, this relaxed gathering allows Tokyo newcomers and longtime residents to meet and bond.
+Held on the last Monday of the month, this relaxed gathering allows Tokyo newcomers and longtime residents to connect, share experiences and enjoy coffee with friends.

 - Culture Connections